trioderegion/dnd5e-helpers/README.md

 - Will remove the configured status at the beginning of the token's turn.
 - This status used is configurable and should match the name when hovered over in the token hud.
 - Supports Combat Utility Belt's custom statuses.
+- If auto remove is enabled these statuses will be removed at the end of combat as well.

 ### Legendary Action Reset on Start of Turn
 - GM only